 11. Santorini, Greece

-White and blue – two colors that always come to mind when you think of Santorini.
-This Greek island’s twin color scheme has become synonymous with it.
-In the evenings, as the sky dons a colorful carpet of pink, orange, yellow and purple, the island’s white washed houses radiantly pop out creating an ethereal scene!
+White and blue – two colours that always come to mind when you think of Santorini.
+This Greek island’s twin colour scheme has become synonymous with it.
+In the evenings, as the sky dons a colourful carpet of pink, orange, yellow and purple, the island’s whitewashed houses radiantly pop-out creating an ethereal scene!

 12. Colmar, France

 Colmar is the kind of French town you’d imagine Belle, from the Beauty and Beast, to hail from.
 It’s a real-life medieval fairytale town complete with lazily flowing canals bordered with colorful little timber houses and cobblestone streets.

 Havana’s colorful colonial architecture is an integral part of the city’s identity.
 In fact, it takes Havana’s topical vibrancy up a notch!
 Even though the city is slowly though steadily shifting to modernity, it’s old school Art-Deco buildings continue to stand strongly as a reminder of its past.

 A postcard-worthy town in the French Riviera, Menton has been a favorite of many famous personalities, including Queen Victoria.
 With its bright colorful buildings, romantic landscapes, stunning beaches and year-round pleasant weather, it’s not hard to understand why Katherine Mansfield was inspired to pen her novels here or Winston Churchill took to painting landscapes in this cozy town.
 Some like Aubrey Beardley, never bothered to leave at all.

 Jodhpur’s nickname, ‘the Blue City’ gives away it’s claim to fame.
 The city’s historic old town is dotted with little blue houses and towering above them on a hill is the city’s famed fort, Mehrangarh.
 Local legend goes that houses were painted blue to distinguish the high-caste Brahmin quarter from the rest of the city.